 In August 2016, Martin Medical Practice Concepts fell victim to a ransomware attack.
-The company has paid hackers to decrypt the PHI.
-But due to a backup failure, the local hospitals lost information of 5,000 patients.
+The company paid hackers to decrypt the PHI.
+But due to a backup failure, the local hospitals lost information on 5,000 patients.

 Test your system regularly to prevent recovery failures.
 You should also log the system’s downtime and any failures to back up the PHI.

 And remember, the backups themselves should comply with HIPAA security standards.

 The absence of audit controls could lead to higher fines.